 Montpelier © Jim Bowen

-tiny town with fewer than 8,000 permanent
+Montpelier is a tiny town with fewer than 8,000 permanent

 residents.
 The small, compact nature of the capital is an advantage

 for travellers, who can explore most of the highlights on foot.

 These include the pretty downtown area which is the touristic hub

-of Montpelier, where a variety of parks, markets, and theatres as
+of Montpelier, where a variety of parks, markets and theatres as

-well as the historic gold-domed Vermont State House and Historical Society
+well as the historic gold-domed Vermont State House and Historical

-restaurants, and pubs for visitors to amuse themselves in.
+shops, restaurants and pubs for visitors to amuse themselves in.

 Several academic institutions, including the Vermont College of

-Fine Arts, ensure an abundance of bookshops and a buzzing nightlife.
+Fine Arts, ensure an abundance of bookshops and a buzzing

-and the largest city, but this charming little capital
+Vermont, and the largest city, but this charming little capital

 holds its own.
 It contains some quaint inns and guesthouses, and

 makes a great base from which to explore the rest of Vermont.
-It is near to
+It is

 freshly-made goodies from the nearby Cabot Creamery or Morse Farm